We are taking measures to prevent the spread of the Corona virus. Please read the English letter.

 ”Een kraamverzorgende “ is a specialized nurse assisting during delivery and the first week after birth.
 “Een kraamverzorgende “ will support you and your partner during the 8 days after delivery with a minimum of 3 hours per day.
 She contacts the midwife if necessary.

 Within 3 working days after delivery the partner needs to register the birth of the baby in the municipality where the baby was born.
 If you’re not married, you and your partner need to visit the municipality in pregnancy (before 20-22 weeks) to declare that the baby is yours.
 Then you’ll be allowed to register the baby after birth without the mother being present.
+In Enschede it’s also possible to register the baby online.
+You and your partner need to log in with Dig-iD.
+More information

 After 5-6 days a nurse will assess the hearing of the baby (gehoorscreening) in a home visit and also take some blood to screen for serious congenital diseases (de hielprik) that need treatment quickly.
 Information about screening of the newborn baby in different languages.